Our world may have gotten smaller, but you should see it as an invitation to look more closely.

 It wasn’t until I was older that I truly understood the force, the institution that is Female Friendship.
 Growing up as a child in the segregation of Irish schooling, I was only friends with other girls like me.
 We were forbidden from interacting with ‘the boys’ during school hours, and friendship in my eyes was a sacrament that only existed between members of the same sex.
 At lunchtime we would peek out the back window and those that hit puberty long before I did would point out they boys they had kissed at the weekend, or ‘scored’ as we used to call it back then.
 Before we even had time to know one another as friends, boys quickly came to hold the position of sexual objects: to be kissed, fawned over, or held at arms length.
 In my little world, the friendship was female.

 “I only see people, I don’t see colour or gender.”
 I’ve heard it said countless times, a self-effacing testament to the speaker’s ability to see the true person unobscured by colour, race, gender, sexuality or religion.
 With such decisiveness, they detach themselves from such bodily or social hindrances, and get to all the good stuff, the real stuff that makes us who we really are.
 Up until a while ago I would have counted myself amongst such people, but now I’m not too sure.
-The motivations of this sentiment are admirable, but I’ve been wondering lately whether it is little more than a fanciful ideal.
-Can we really unearth the unadorned personhood, shining in its glorious purity beneath the pressures and prejudices of the mortal world?, sexless, colourless and nationless Ellie, but even I’m not sure who she is or whether she even exists.
+The motivations of this sentiment are admirable, but I’ve been wondering lately whether it is little more than a fanciful ideal and an expression of privilege.
+Can we really unearth the unadorned personhood, shining in its glorious purity beneath the pressures and prejudices of the mortal world?

 With New Years having just passed under our nose, it is once again that time of year where we place ourselves under the microscope for a rigorous self-inspection.
 With a season of gluttonous self-indulgence brought to a close, the sequential leap from depravity to punishment fits in nicely with the spirit of the religious festivities.
 For every drink or pie too many there is a sin to atone for, and the tallying up of our annually- accumulated vices sweeps us into the new year on a fresh wave of disgust and loathing.
 This year however I found the idea of waiting till New Years to change my life positively comical.
 With self-improvement and wellness very much in vogue, tearing yourself to shreds only to build yourself back up again is an year round, if not daily, activity.